 In the AB PLC, retentive timer instruction look like this.

 This is all about the basic explanation of AB PLC timer instructions.
 These three type of PLC timer are used in different industrial applications.

 In Siemens PLC, five different types of PLC timers are used.
-These five-timer instructions are on a delay, off delay, pulse, pulse extended and on delay extended timer are used.
+These five-timer instructions are on-delay, off-delay, pulse, pulse extended, and on-delay extended timer are used.

-If you are interested to write a program based on the timer with the brand of PLC’s software.
+Want to write your own program based on the timer with the brand of PLC’s software?

-You can easily write the LD programming by using the timer instructions address for multiple brands like AB PLC, ABB PLC, Siemens PLC, Mitsubishi PLC, and Delta PLC.
+You can easily write the Ladder Diagram programming by using the timer instructions address for multiple brands like AB PLC, ABB PLC, Siemens PLC, Mitsubishi PLC, and Delta PLC.